ynedelchev/bgkalendar/README.md

 Gregorian and Julian Calendar
 =============================
-Although the primary goal of the project was to calculate the current date based on the Old Bulgarian calendar, it has been designed in a generic and extendable way, so it in fact provides an API and a framework for calculating the date on any calendar (not even just solar based calendars).
+Although the primary goal of the project was to calculate the current date based on the Ancient Bulgarian calendar, it has been designed in a generic and extendable way, so it in fact provides an API and a framework for calculating the date on any calendar (not even just solar based calendars).